 You will be required to sign an informed consent if you wish to pursue a VBAC based on our conversation with you.
 We do not want to have you go through a difficult labor if the chances of you needing a C-section are too great, but this can occur.
 The most important thing is to make sure you and your baby are healthy.

 The American College of Obstetrics and Gynecology (ACOG) has written very strict guidelines which require your obstetrician be able to perform a repeat Cesarean section quickly if you have had a C-section in the past.
 For this reason, any patient in our practice considering a VBAC are delivered at a facility where doctors are available in-house (residents or hospitalists) 24 hours a day, to care for you until we arrive.
+Both University Banner and HonorHealth-Shea provide these services.

 The risk of uterine rupture in patients with a previous Cesarean section is quoted to be between 2-5%.
 Most often, signs of this occurring can be recognized before serious consequences occur.
 The most serious risks of a VBAC include injury or even death to the mother or the baby.

 Not every patient will require an episiotomy since each patient and each labor is different.
+Most patients will not require one.

 The chance of getting a tear or requiring an episiotomy depends on the number of children a patient has had in the past, the size of the baby, the size of the mother, and the duration of the labor.
 Most mothers who have had a baby before will not need an episiotomy, however, it is possible some tearing will occur and some tears can be serious enough to require suturing.